metalalive/e_commerce/services/order/README.md

 cargo build  --bin web
 cargo build  --bin rpc_consumer
 ```
-- you can add the option `--features mariadb` along with the command `cargo build` to enable MariaDB database in this service.
+- you can add the following options along with the command `cargo build`
+  - `--features mariadb` , to enable MariaDB database in this service.
+  - `--features amqprs` , to enable publish / subscribe operations to AMQP broker in this service.
+  - or enable all options , such as `--features "mariadb amqprs"`

 If you configure SQL database as the datastore destination in the development server or testing server, ensure to synchronize schema migration
 ```shell